bedax/system/gnix/INSTALL.md

 _These are some notes on how to setup the author's system.
 These aren't expected to be useful to anyone else._

 - Install Debian's minimal version (the one that includes non-free firmware, if necessary)
+- [Add to the boot arguments](https://wiki.debian.org/systemd#Installing_without_systemd).
+If this is done, skip the SysVinit section
 - Select nothing at the software selection menu
 - Partition:
     - An ~8gb ext4 partition for /
-    - A ~2gb ext2 partition for ~/System
+    - A ~512mb ext2 partition for ~/System
     - An ext3 partition for ~/, using the remaining space

 ---